goracingkingsengine/gorke/ReadMe.txt

 3) set the 'GOPATH' environment variable to the full path of the workspace directory

+4) make sure that git is installed on your computer and is in your path ( on Windows 7 or higher it can be installed from here: https://desktop.github.com/ )

-4) open a console window and at the command prompt issue the command:
+5) open a console window and at the command prompt issue the command:

    go get github.com/goracingkingsengine/gorke

-5) the executable will be in the 'bin' directory of your workspace
+6) the executable will be in the 'bin' directory of your workspace